Hankook: Sponsorships

 Hankook sponsors Real Madrid, Bundesliga club Borussia Dortmund, Ligue 1 club AS Monaco FC, Serie A club SSC Napoli, and NIFL Premiership club Carrick Rangers.

 Hankook was once the major sponsor of the Melbourne Football Club in the Australian Football League.

 Hankook sponsors the English rugby union team Northampton Saints.

 Hankook sponsors the New Zealand Super Rugby team the Crusaders.

 Hankook is one of the sponsors of the UEFA Europa League since 2012.
 In 2021, Hankook's partnership with UEFA was renewed and will include sponsoring the new UEFA Europa Conference League through the Laufenn brand.

 Hankook was the official tire supplier of the reality TV series Car Warriors.

 From 2017 to 2022, Hankook was one of the major sponsors of the Kontinental Hockey League.

 Hankook is also involved with sim racing, as the main sponsor for Liga ZGT and ApexGT e-Sports, Brazilians Gran Turismo Sport Simracing League.
 Since 2019, Hankook is the main sponsor of SVRT, a Gran Turismo Sport sim racing team.

 Since 2018, Hankook has been the official tire of Major League Baseball and sponsored the 2020 MLB Wild Card Series.

 In 2021, Hankook will be sponsoring the 3DBotMaker Diecast Racing League on YouTube.

-Awards

-Traditionally, Hankook has applied for international product design competitions.
-The received awards are widely used in the company's marketing activities, for example, at specialized exhibitions, during training seminars for dealers, in printed catalogs and advertising.
-Hankook received most of the awards from the German-based organizations International Forum Design and Red Dot.